Government Museum and Art Gallery, Chandigarh

-Government Museum and Art Gallery, Chandigarh, is a premier museum of North India having collections of Gandharan sculptures, sculptures from ancient and medieval India, Pahari and Rajasthani miniature paintings.
-It owes its existence to the partition of India in August, 1947.
+Government Museum and Art Gallery, Chandigarh, is a public museum of North India having collections of Gandharan sculptures, sculptures from ancient and medieval India, Pahari and Rajasthani miniature paintings.
+It owes its existence to the partition of India.
 Prior to the partition, much of the collections of art objects, paintings and sculptures present here were housed in the Central Museum, Lahore, the then capital of Punjab.
 The museum has one of the largest collection of Gandharan artefacts in the world.

 After the partition, the division of collections took place on April 10, 1948.
 Sixty per cent of objects were retained by Pakistan and forty per cent collection fell in the share of India.
 The museum was inaugurated on 6 May 1968 by Dr. M. S. Randhawa, the then Chief Commissioner of Chandigarh.

 History

 The Government Museum and Art Gallery were built for housing the artefacts received from the Lahore Museum during the partition of India.
 The building was designed by the Swiss-born French architect, Le Corbusier along with his associate architects namely Manmohan Nath Sharma, Pierre Jeanneret and Shiv Dutt Sharma.
 The design was completed during 1960-62 and construction took place between 1962 and 1967.
 It is one of the three museums designed by Le Corbusier, the other two being Sanskar Kendra, in Ahmedabad, and National Museum of Western Art, in Tokyo.